AlishaNeelu/Capstone/README.md

 # Casting Agency API

 The Casting Agency models a company that is responsible for creating movies and actors.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+You are an Producer within the company and are creating a system to simplify and streamline your process.

 This project uses python, flask and postgresql for it's backend and is hosted on Heroku.